 For homework, have students email you some photographs of, for example, their living room, their desk, the contents of the fridge, the view from the window, etc.

-Show each picture in turn and students have to discuss who they think the photograph belongs to.
+Show each picture in turn and get the students to discuss who they think the photograph belongs to.

 To turn this into a game, create teams of four or five and remove a student from each team, including the one whose picture is coming up next.
 Have them stand with their back to the screen so they can’t see the photograph in play.
 Teams have to decide who the picture belongs to and get a point for each correct answer.